janberges/mos2cdw/README.md

     python3 523.py

-To further reduce the cost, we map the coupling to a nearest-neighbor model:
+To further reduce the cost, we map the coupling to a nearest-neighbor model, as described in Appendix B of Phys.
+Rev B 101, 155107 (2020):

     cd model
     python3 optimize.py
+    python3 plot.py

-Now we are ready to relax the structure on different supercells:
+Now we are ready to relax the structure on different supercells, employing the “model III” presented in SciPost Phys.
+16, 046 (2024):

     python3 relax_small.py
     python3 relax_large.py

-Finally, we calculate the doping-dependent superconducting critical temperature:
+Finally, we calculate the doping-dependent superconducting critical temperature as a function of doping, which yields the well-known dome structure:

-    mpirun python3 phases.py
+    mpirun phases_small.py
     python3 phases_plot.py

+The calculations on the larges supercell are best performed on a supercomputer.
+The results are plotted for Fig. 6 and Supplementary Figure 7 of the paper:

+    sbatch phases_large.sh
+    python3 plot.py

+A presentation of the relaxed structures for all dopings can also be created:

+    python3 structure_plot.py xyz/*.xyz
+    python3 structure_factor.py xyz/*.xyz
+    python3 phase_diagram.py
+    pdflatex phase_diagram.tex